 For responsible dog owners, a fenced backyard provides a piece of heaven for their dogs to roam free, discover interesting things, sniff around, and snooze throughout the day.

-A dog breaking the wooden fence is more common than we might think.
+A dog breaking the wooden fence is more common behavior issue than we might think.
 In fact, dogs seem to keep finding ingenious ways to do so.